dyonc/dyo/README.md

 ## Deploy Your Own

-You can deploy your own hosted version of Dub for greater privacy & control.
-Just click the link below to deploy a ready-to-go version of Dub to Vercel.
+You can deploy your own hosted version of Dyo for greater privacy & control.
+Just click the link below to deploy a ready-to-go version of Dyo to Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://dyo.at/deploy)